jillesvangurp/kmp-template/src/jvmTest/kotlin/com/jillesvangurp/jsondsl/readme/intro.md

 - Gradle wrapper
 - [Refresh versions plugin](https://splitties.github.io/refreshVersions/) - Great way to manage dependencies.
 - [kotlin4example](https://github.com/jillesvangurp/kotlin4example) integrated to generate the readme and any other documentation you are going to write.
 This is all driven via the tests.
-- Some dependencies for testing (junit, kotest-assertions, etc.)
+- Some dependencies for testing (junit, kotest-assertions, etc.) and test setup for junit
 - generic publish script that tags and publishes
+- github action that builds your stuff
 - LICENSE file (MIT)

 ## Gradle